 - Sets strict standards for technology systems, including data encryption and breach notifications.

 - Monitors contracts and reporting practices.

 Other protections provided by the American Recovery and Reinvestment Act include the right for patients to request an "audit trail" of their electronic medical records to learn who has been looking at their health information.
-They also have the right to be notified of unauthorized use, and can obtain an electronic copy of their records.
+Patients also have the right to be notified of unauthorized use and can obtain an electronic copy of their records.